Climbing Rocks For The Best Shots..

 I was asked along with our daughters to be a bridesmaid and Blake a pageboy, Ian was truly delighted to not only be asked to be best man but also the photographer.
 Simon and Sacha have supported us in our dream to make Art Me photography into a successful business right from the very early days, in fact it was due to the arrival of their first son Ethan Luca that Ian was inspired to purchase his first home photography set up.

-As the weeks went by Ian considered the best way to capture the day and he researched cypriot weddings alongside thinking up the best anecdotes for the speech, trying not to forget the many brotherly misdemeanours of days gone by.
+As the weeks went by Ian considered the best way to capture the day and he researched Cypriot weddings alongside thinking up the best anecdotes for the speech, trying not to forget the many brotherly misdemeanors of days gone by.

 On the day of the wedding we arrived early, myself and the girls went off to beautify ourselves along with the maid of honour (Sophie the brides sister), the bride and her mum Kim, Ian flitted between hotel floors ensuring he caught all the best bits of the bridal prep, dashing from the poolside to room 310 careful not to miss the girly giggles or the brotherly banter and not allowing the 32degree heat to stop him capturing the build up and excitement of the day.

 Just as the very calm maid of honour carefully fastened the last button on the brides dress the videographer and his assistant arrived Ian, Theo and the assistant (I never caught his name but he was fab) all worked alongside each other so harmoniously an onlooker may have thought they were a team.
 Theo panned the room and Ian snapped away, taking images of everything from rings to shoes.
 We all posed all the time Ian was ensuring that the sunlight shone through at just the right angle.